wo0dyn/homepage/_talks/2015/invoke-run-task-with-python.md

 lang: fr
 ---

-Quick presentation of Invoke to run tasks, instead of using Makefile.
+Quick presentation of using Invoke to run tasks, instead of using a Makefile.